-We remark that in \cite{Mc1}, the second-named author showed that, when $G$ is abelian, every class in $\cR(O_FG)$ is realised infinitely often by a tame field extension of $F$.
-The proof of Theorem \ref{T:D} shows only that, under the given hypotheses, every class in $\cR(O_FG)$ is realised by a tame Galois algebra extension of $F$.
+While it is perhaps conceivable that it might be possible to remove the hypothesis $(|G|, h_F) = 1$ of Theorem \ref{T:D} using methods similar to those of the present paper (although we do not as yet know how to do this), the same probably cannot be said of the condition concerning the number of roots of unity in $F$.
+This latter hypothesis is forced upon us because our proof makes crucial use of a lifting theorem of Neukirch (see Section \ref{S:neu}) where such hypotheses are unavoidable (cf. the last paragraph of the Introduction of \cite{Neu}).
+It would be interesting to determine whether or not the methods of \cite{S} can be used to prove a result similar to Theorem \ref{T:D} for all soluble groups.

+The results and techniques introduced in this paper suggest a number of different avenues of further investigation.
+For example, our methods may also be applied in the context of the relative Galois module structure of the square root of the inverse different as studied by C. Tsang (see \cite{Ts16}, \cite{Ts17}), and it seems reasonable to expect that an analogue of Theorem \ref{T:D} holds in this setting.
+Applying the methods of \cite{A12} to the study of counting and equidistribution problems involving cohomological classes in relative algebraic $K$-groups should lead to new results concerning similar problems for number fields, generalising certain aspects of e.g. \cite{W89} and \cite{Malle}.
+Our techniques may also be applied in the setting of global function fields (see \cite{AB} and \cite{AB01}), and it would be of interest to further investigate the connection between the approach adopted here and that taken in e.g. \cite{Ch94} (cf. for example, \cite[Section 4]{AB}).